Faversham

 There has been a settlement at Faversham since pre-Roman times, next to the ancient sea port on Faversham Creek.
-It was inhabited by the Saxons and mentioned in the Domesday Book of 1086 as Favreshant.
+The Roman name was Durolevum.
+The modern name is of Old English origin, probably meaning "the metal-worker's village".
+It was inhabited by the Jutes and mentioned in the Domesday Book of 1086 as Favreshant.
 The town was favoured by King Stephen who established Faversham Abbey, which survived until the Dissolution of the Monasteries in 1538.
 Subsequently, the town became an important seaport and established itself as a centre for brewing, and the Shepherd Neame Brewery, founded in 1698, remains a significant major employer.

-The town was also the centre of the explosives industry between the 17th and early 20th century, before a decline following an accident in 1916 which killed over 100 workers.
+The town was also the centre of the explosives industry between the 17th and early 20th century, declining after an accident in 1916 which killed over 100 workers.
 This coincided with a revival of the shipping industry in the town.
 Faversham has a number of landmarks, with several historic churches including St Mary of Charity, Faversham Parish Church, the Maison Dieu and Faversham Recreation Ground.
 Faversham Market has been established for over 900 years and is still based in the town centre.
 There are good road and rail links, including a Southeastern service to the High Speed 1 line at Ebbsfleet International and London.